skompc/FreeLiberatorDx2/README.md

 ---------------------------

-Q: I want to patch the game myself!
+Q: How do I patch the game!

 A: There is a video on my YouTube channel on how to do this here: https://youtu.be/U4BZSEMW9XM